AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/12_classes.md

 // Hello, my name is Caroline
 ```

-We added a new method to the prototype in order to make it accessible to all the new instances of Person that we created.
+We added a new method to the prototype in order to make it accessible to all the new instances of `Person` that we created.

 Ok, now that I refreshed your knowledge of prototypal inheritance, let's have a look at classes.

 &nbsp;

-## Create a `Class`
+## Create a `class`

 There are two ways of creating a class:

-- class declaration
+- `class` declaration
-- class expression
+- `class` expression

 ```javascript
 // class declaration